-Last Saturday, students, mentors, alumni and parents of Texas Torque met up in the LGI to watch the FIRST Robotics Competition game reveal.
-This much-anticipated webcast revealed the year’s challenge and marked the beginning of the 2018 FRC season.
+Last Saturday, students, mentors, alumni, parents, and supporters of Texas Torque met up in The Woodlands College Park High School LGI to watch the FIRST Robotics Competition 2019 game reveal.
+This much-anticipated webcast revealed the year’s challenge and marked the beginning of the new FRC season, DESTINATION: DEEP SPACE.

-Following the exciting webcast, Texas Torque members spent next few hours brainstorming and getting a feel for the new game.
-Students collaborated with mentors and alumni to devise strategies to overcome Power Up’s unique challenges and to think up possible designs.
-For the next six weeks, team members will work to design, prototype, construct and program a new robot for the season before the seven week competition season begins.
+Following the exciting reveal, Torque members spent the next few hours brainstorming and discussing design and strategy for the game.
+Students collaborated with mentors and alumni to come up with prototype ideas and strategies to maximize match scores.
+For the next six weeks, team members will work to design, prototype, construct, and program a new robot for the season before the seven week competition season begins.

 Texas Torque wishes all teams the best of luck and hopes that everyone has fun this season!